|

 compression / extraction to preserve the advantages of solid

 compression.
-So, the partial
+So, the partial,

 selective extraction (a single file or group of file